On the Variance of Neural Network Training with respect to Test Sets and Distributions: Introduction

 \section{Introduction}

-Modern neural networks \citep{krizhevsky2017imagenet, he2016deep, vaswani2017attention} are trained using stochastic gradient-based algorithms \citep{rumelhart1986learning,kingma2014adam}, involving randomized weight initialization, data/batch ordering, and data augmentations.
+Modern neural networks \citep{krizhevsky2017imagenet, he2016deep, vaswani2017attention} are trained using stochastic gradient-based algorithms, involving randomized weight initialization, data ordering, and data augmentations.
 Because of this stochasticity, each independent run of training produces a different network with better or worse performance than average.

-The difference between such independent runs is often substantial. \citet{picard2021torch} finds that for a standard CIFAR-10~\citep{cifar100} training configuration, there exist random seeds which differ by 1.3\% in terms of test-set accuracy.
-In comparison, the gap between the top two methods competing for state-of-the-art on CIFAR-10 has been less than 1\% throughout the majority of the benchmark's lifetime\footnote{\url{https://paperswithcode.com/sota/image-classification-on-cifar-10}}.
+This variance between such independent runs is often substantial. \citet{picard2021torch} shows that for standard CIFAR-10~\citep{cifar100} training configurations, there exist random seeds which differ by 1.3\% in terms of test-set accuracy.
+In comparison, the gap between the top two methods competing for state-of-the-art on CIFAR-10 has been less than 1\% throughout the majority of the benchmark's lifetime\footnotemark.
 Prior works therefore view this variance as an obstacle which impedes comparisons between training configurations~\citep{bouthillier2021accounting,picard2021torch} and reproducibility~\citep{bhojanapalli2021reproducibility,zhuang2022randomness}.
-To mitigate stochasticity, \citet{zhuang2022randomness} study deterministic tooling, \citet{bhojanapalli2021reproducibility} develop regularization methods, and several recent works~\citep{wightman2021resnet,liu2022convnet} report the average of validation metrics across multiple runs when comparing training configurations.
+To mitigate stochasticity, \citet{zhuang2022randomness} study deterministic tooling, \citet{bhojanapalli2021reproducibility} develop regularization methods, and many recent works~\citep{wightman2021resnet,liu2022convnet} report the average of validation metrics across multiple runs when comparing training configurations.

-In this paper, we begin with the following series of questions regarding the variance in test-set accuracy between independent, identically-configured runs of neural network training: \begin{enumerate} \item What causes this variance?
-Can we isolate which of source of randomness is most responsible? \item If we train many times, and take the network which performed best on the test-\textit{set}, should we also expect it to perform above average on the test-\textit{distribution}? \item Which hyperparameters affect variance?
-For example, do there exist training configurations with the same average accuracy, but different amounts of variance? \end{enumerate}